Former SC Rep. Mark Sanford mulling primary challenge against Trump

 Another issue for Sanford is the memory of his extramarital affair – and his almost weeklong disappearance – with an Argentine journalist while he was serving as South Carolina governor in 2009.
 A spokesperson for Sanford first described his absence by saying the then-governor was hiking the Appalachian Trail, but he was actually in Buenos Aires.

 The scandal led to censure by the South Carolina General Assembly and Sanford’s resignation as chair of the Republican Governors Association, but he did complete his second term as governor.
+It has also led to some mockinig since new broke that he is mulling over a presidential bid.

+“The last time Mark Sanford had an idea this dumb, it killed his Governorship," South Carolina chairman Drew McKissick said in a statement.
+"This makes about as much sense as that trip up the Appalachian trail.”

 During his two years in Congress while Trump was president, the two had a rough relationship that culminated in Trump telling voters in South Carolina to vote for his primary challenger Katie Arrington and tweeting that Sanford is “better off in Argentina.”
 Arrington eventually lost the general election to Democrat Joe Cunningham.